The Ultimate Barn and Arena Lighting Guide for Horse Owners

 Poor lighting may even be a liability issue.
 Trying to navigate a dimly lit aisle or riding your frisky horse into that shadowy corner of the arena is just not fun.

-make it tough to navigate aisles with horses in hand and those dark places tend to spook even the calmest horse.
-Good
+tough to navigate aisles with horses in hand and those dark places tend to spook even the calmest horse.
+Good lighting offers a

 Grooming requires adequate lighting as well.
 It’s easy to miss a cut or wound in a shadow-filled barn aisle.
 When choosing lights for the barn or stalls, keep the following in mind: